Extension in Waseca County

 Youth will need to fill out one Annual Reflection Report, one Livestock Financial Summary per species, and one Non-Livestock Financial Summary per project.

-- On Your Way to Better 4-H Records (PDF), On Your Way to Better 4-H Records (Word)
+- On Your Way to Better 4-H Records (PDF)

 The Animal ID deadline for market beef (beef steers, market heifers, and dairy steers) is February 15th.